ImaanBontle/SDV-immersive-weathers/README.md

 *Please be patient if I haven't responded to you immediately.
 I am likely busy with studies.*

 This project is open-source and contributions are welcome, particularly in the form of [bug fixes](#bugs), [feature suggestions](#suggestions) or [translation support](#translations).
 For more substantial contributions, please [fork the develop repo][fork-repo] and [submit a pull request][pulls-link] using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution label.
 A similar process can be followed for each of the sister mods.
-You can also contact me directly via [NexusMods][nexus-profile] or by [opening an issue][issues-link].
+You can also attempt to contact me directly via [NexusMods][nexus-profile] or by [opening an issue][issues-link].

 <!--Bugs-->
 ### Bug Fixes/Reports <a id="bugs"></a>

-If you encounter any bugs, please remove [any incompatible mods](#incompatible) first and then re-run SMAPI to check if the issue resolves itself.
-If the bug persists or if you do not see your mod included in the list of incompatible mods, then you should [submit a bug report][bugs-link].
-In the report, you should make sure to mention any suspected mod conflicts.
-You will also need to provide a link to your [SMAPI log][smapi-log]. ***Please only submit bug reports if you have confirmed that the bug is not present in the vanilla game itself!***
+If you encounter any bugs, please remove any [incompatible mods](#incompatible) first and then re-run SMAPI to check if the issue resolves itself.
+If the bug persists or if you do not see your mod included in the list, then you should [submit a bug report][bugs-link].
+Please answer the prompts to the best of your ability and mention any suspected mod conflicts.
+You should also provide a link to your [SMAPI log][smapi-log] in the report.

+***Please only submit bug reports if you have confirmed that the bug is not present in the vanilla game itself!***

 Alternatively, if you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.

 <!--Feature Suggestions-->
-### Suggestions <a id="suggestions"></a>
+### Feature Suggestions <a id="suggestions"></a>

 If you would like to suggest a feature for this project, please [submit a feature request][request-features-link].
-I will do my best to read these and I would love to hear from you.
-While I can't guarantee that these features will be included in future releases, you will be credited for features that do get implemented.
+I do my best to read these and I would love to hear from you.
+While I can't guarantee that these suggestions will be included in future releases, you will be credited for any features that do get implemented.

 <!--Translations-->
 ### Translations <a id="translations"></a>

 *Translation support will be added in the next minor release.
-In anticipation, the following table of translations has been prepared.
+In anticipation, I am adding the following table of translations.
 Please note that the associated `default.json` files are currently empty and should be ignored.*

 (❑ = untranslated, ↻ = partly translated, ✓ = fully translated)